We provide Tailor Made Half/One Day Birding Tours around the Kampala/Entebbe region!

 Maybe you’re in Kampala/Entebbe on business and have some spare time after your busy work conference, or you’re a local resident who would like a nice cheeky day out birding, or you’re just a passionate birder who has some time on your hands to enjoy the beautiful birds of Uganda – even if it’s only for a few hours!
 These tours are custom-made to favour the needs of our clients.
-Just tell us how much time you have and what habitats or bird species you would like to see, and our professional bird guides will help to ensure you have the experience of a lifetime!
+Just tell us how much time you have and what habitats or bird species you would like to see, and our professional Uganda bird guides will help to ensure you have the experience of a lifetime!
 And remember you can mix and match the different locations below to try and fit in as a many sites as possible!
 There are a wide array of sites to choose from and each site has it’s own unique variety of species which we’ll help you find.
-Many interesting species we have recorded in the different sites include Payrus Gonolek, Great Blue Turaco, Ross’s Turaco, Blue-shouldered Robin-chat, Shoebill, Yellow-mantled Weaver, Rufous Flycatcher-thrush, Broad-billed Roller, Cameroon Sombre Greenbull, Orange Weaver, Scaly Francolin, Crested Guineafowl, Narina Trogon, Blue-cheeked Bee-eater, Blue-breasted Bee-eater, Common Stonechat, Western Yellow Wagtail, African Crowned Eagle and Martial Eagle…and many many more!
+Many interesting species we have recorded in the different sites include Papyrus Gonolek, Great Blue Turaco, Ross’s Turaco, Blue-shouldered Robin-chat, Shoebill, Yellow-mantled Weaver, Rufous Flycatcher-thrush, Broad-billed Roller, Cameroon Sombre Greenbull, Orange Weaver, Scaly Francolin, Crested Guineafowl, Narina Trogon, Blue-cheeked Bee-eater, Blue-breasted Bee-eater, Common Stonechat, Western Yellow Wagtail, African Crowned Eagle and Martial Eagle…and many many more!

-Around Kampala – Half/Full day
+Around Kampala – Half/One Day

 Mabamba is a beautiful papyrus swamp located near Lake Victoria and luckily is only a short drive away from both Kampala and Entebbe.
 It’s one of the very best places in the world to see the incredible and prehistoric Shoebill – one for any birder’s wish list!
-It truly is a sight to behold that wont be forgotten quickly.
+It truly is a sight to behold that won’t be forgotten quickly.
 This exquisite habitat is also home to stunning species such as the Papyrus Gonolek, Blue-breasted Bee-eater, White-throated Bee-eater, Northern Brown-throated Weaver, Red-chested Sunbird, African Jacana, Lesser Jacana, Malachite Kingfisher, Black Crake and Swamp Flycatcher among many many more!
-This is a must for any birder that has a day or even half a day to spare.
+This is a must for any birder that has one day or even half a day to spare!

 The beautiful forest of Mabira is only a short drive from both Kampala and Entebbe which is lucky for anyone wanting a day out birding because it holds an amazing amount of wildlife.
 It is predominantly secondary forest which has had minimal disturbance for over 100 years, hence accumulating an impressive diversity of wildlife.
 It has 312 species of trees and shrubs, where some of the shrubs have been discovered to be endemic to Mabira and not found anywhere else.
 It is also home to a bounty of bird life where 316 species have been recorded.
-Some of the highlights include the now Endangered Nahan’s Francolin, Great Blue Turaco, White-spotted Flufftail, Grey Parrot, Black-shouldered Nightjar, Blue-throated Roller, African Dwarf-kingfisher, White-bellied Kingfisher, African Pied Hornbill, Black-and-white-casqued Hornbill
+Some of the highlights include the now Endangered Nahan’s Francolin, Great Blue Turaco, White-spotted Flufftail, Grey Parrot, Black-shouldered Nightjar, Blue-throated Roller, African Dwarf-kingfisher, White-bellied Kingfisher, African Pied Hornbill, Black-and-white-casqued Hornbill.

 Mpanga Forest is only a 60 minutes drive from the Capital.and is beautifully positioned on 453 hectares, nested in Mpigi Valley.
 The forest has been conserved since 1932 and boasts various attractions such as the stunning Red-tailed and Black-and-White Colobus monkeys, 97 butterfly species, 112 moths, 500 trees and shrubs.
 But the best part is that it holds a whopping 300 different bird species!
 Some of the highlights include the Yellow-throated Longclaw, Western Nicator, Little Greenbul, White-headed Sawwing, Winding Cisticola, Tawny-flanked Prinia, Black Cuckoo, Bronze Sunbird, Copper Sunbird, Green-headed Sunbird, Superb Sunbird, Scarlet-chested Sunbird, Variable Sunbird